 \section{Experiments}

-In this section, we conduct experiments to evaluate our proposed framework.
-We discuss our synthetic dataset in Subsection \ref{subsection 4.1}, followed by the description of experimental design in Subsection \ref{subsection 4.2}.
+In this section, we describe the experiments conducted in our study to evaluate the proposed framework.
+We discuss our synthetic dataset in Subsection \ref{subsection 4.1}, followed by a description of the experimental design in Subsection \ref{subsection 4.2}.
 In Subsection \ref{subsection 4.3}, we show and analyze the results of comparative experiments.
-In Subsection \ref{subsection 4.4}, we perform a case study.
-Ablation study is introduced in Subsection \ref{subsection 4.5} to analyze the contribution of each component, and the sensitivity analysis is conducted in Subsection \ref{subsection 4.6}.
-All methods are implemented in python 3.8 and executed on a server with an Intel Xeon(R) Platinum 8370 CPU and RTX 3090 24G GPU.
+The case study is detailed in Subsection \ref{subsection 4.4}.
+An ablation study is introduced in Subsection \ref{subsection 4.5} to analyze the contribution of each component, and a sensitivity analysis is conducted in Subsection \ref{subsection 4.6}.
+The methods were implemented in Python 3.8 and executed on a server with an Intel Xeon(R) Platinum 8370 CPU and an RTX 3090 24G GPU.